 What is a Locomotive Engineer?

 A locomotive engineer, also known as a railroad engineer, is a train operator who operates freight or passenger trains.
 The locomotive engineer is in charge of the locomotives, which are made up of one or more locomotives that pull the passenger or freight cars.
-The trains are usually powered a combination of diesel and electricity locomotives.
+The trains are usually powered by a combination of diesel and electricity locomotives.
 Some locomotives, on the other hand, run solely on electricity.

 A locomotive engineer’s responsibilities include inspecting the locomotives’ mechanical conditions before and after each trip.
 When necessary, they are trained to make minor adjustments to the machinery.
 The locomotive engineer awaits instructions from the railroad conductors on board to begin the trip after the pre-trip inspection is completed.